ldanilov/AnkiShortcuts/README.md

 - Run `make` after any updates to Source/* files.
 It regenerates `README.md`, `docs.json`, and `Spoons/AnkiShortcuts.spoon.zip`

 ### Known Issues
-- Some text, if selected as an Answer, will crash Hammerspoon.
-For example: ".."
 - Does not check if Anki app is running, so in that case Hammerspoon Console returns an obscure error.
 - It takes a few seconds to send the **first** Note to Anki.
 Subsequent Notes are sent in under a second.